natcap/invest.users-guide/source/ndr.rst

 Model parameter uncertainties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Uncertainties in input parameters can be characterized through a literature review (e.g. examining the distribution of values from different studies).
 One option to assess the impact of parameter uncertainties is to conduct local or global sensitivity analyses, with parameter ranges obtained from the literature (Hamel et al., 2015).
+Also see Hamel and Bryant 2017, which provides more general guidance for assessing uncertainty in ecosystem services analyses.

 Model structural uncertainties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^